espruino/EspruinoDocs/Modules.md

 * KEYWORDS: Modules,Libraries

-In Espruino, Modules are pieces of pre-written code (libraries) that perform common tasks, such as interfacing to different bits of hardware.
+In Espruino, Modules are pieces of pre-written code that perform common tasks, such as interfacing to different bits of hardware.
+On this site we generally mean the same thing when referring to "modules" or "libraries".

 They can either be JS modules that are loaded from the internet on demand, or they may come compiled in to the Espruino firmware itself.